 How Do I Know if I Need Braces?

-While you can often see your dental misalignments in the mirror, a dental professional will need to examine your teeth and collect medical images to make the proper type of braces.
+While you can often see your dental misalignments in the mirror, a dental professional will need to examine your teeth and collect medical images to make the proper type of braces for adults.
 An orthodontist will also make molds of your upper and lower teeth.
 The molds and medical images are analyzed by a computer software program to determine how severe your malocclusions are.
 After learning what types of malocclusions are in your mouth, the professional can determine if you need treatment with removable aligners or if braces are required instead.
 Mild misalignments are fixable with aligners, but major malocclusions require treatment with braces instead.

 Aligners are Suitable for Mild to Moderate Malocclusions